 |Threat Type||Trojan, password-stealing virus, Banking malware, Spyware.|

 |Detection Names||Avast (Win32:Trojan-gen), AVG (Win32:Trojan-gen), ESET-NOD32 (a variant of Generik.HHFIANT), McAfee-GW-Edition (Artemis!Trojan), Full List (VirusTotal)|

 |Malicious Process Name(s)||FLS MV (the process name varies depending on the malicious executable).|

 |Symptoms||Trojans are designed to stealthily infiltrate victims' computers and remain silent, thus no particular symptoms are clearly visible on an infected machine.|

 |Distribution methods||Infected email attachments, malicious online advertisements, social engineering, software cracks.|

 |Damage||Stolen banking information, passwords, identity theft, victim's computer added to a botnet.|

-There are dozens of trojan-type infections that share similarities with Bandook.
-For instance, Bolik, Adwind, Hancitor, CrossRAT, Orcus, and many others.
-Some trojans gather sensitive data, others proliferate malware.
-More advanced trojans are designed to do both of these things and even more (e.g., connect the system to a botnet, modify its settings, etc.) However, despite the fact that functionality differs, all of them have one thing in common: they pose huge threat to user's privacy and computer safety.
-For this reason, eliminating trojan-type infections is extremely important.
+Some trojans gather sensitive data, whilst others proliferate malware.
+More advanced trojans perform these actions and more (e.g., they connect the system to a botnet, modify settings, etc.).
+Although the functionality differs, all pose a significant threat to your privacy and computer safety.
+Therefore, eliminating trojan-type infections is extremely important.